 I’m finally to a point in my blog editorial calendar where nothing is scheduled, sponsored or on deadline.
 It’s just me today.
 Sitting here.
 Trying to find the words.
 Mom passed away on August 1, 2018 and nothing has been the same since it happened.
 While I’m still trying to process it all, I find it helpful to write my daily blog and keep moving forward.
 And I feel that I need to be 100% honest with you.
 Let’s talk about How to Move Forward after Losing a Parent (or any loved one).

 Before I dive into this topic, I know that I typically don’t get too personal on here.
 I often wonder how I became a successful blogger since I’m really a private person.
 Typically you will see FASHION, BEAUTY, LIFESTYLE and TRAVEL posts on here.
 Nothing too heavy.
-There is another personal blog post that you really seemed to like titled The Secret I’ve Been Keeping about my scare with skin cancer.
+There is another persona blog post that you really seemed to like titled The Secret I’ve Been Keeping about my scare with skin cancer.
 You really identified with that one and many of you stopped me in person to thank me for helping you.
 So it is with that intent that I write today’s blog post.

 Death is inevitable, isn’t it?
 It’s certain to happen as it is unavoidable.
 I remember reading a story about how to deal with the loss of a pet and the writer matter-of-factly wrote “the minute you pick up your kitten or puppy the clock starts ticking as you know the pet will have a life cycle and ultimately die”.
 I remember thinking that although that is indeed true, it’s a terrible way to approach things.
 How morbid and sad.

 The reason I tell you this is Mom really began this journey back in November 2015 when she became very ill.
 This blog post The Sandwich Generation is what I wrote at the time because I stepped in to help Mom and Dad sell their house and move to a retirement community after she was in the hospital for four months.
 I guess in the back of my mind, I knew this day was coming since the entire 2015 ordeal was due to a fatty liver.
 But no matter how healthy or sick your parents are, you will never be prepared for the day they leave you.
+NEVER!

 Once I moved them into the retirement community in May of 2016, our new normal was adjusting to Mom in a wheelchair and seeing my parents when we could.
 We would have them over to our house for family gatherings and pop by their place too.
 I called them to chit-chat and get updates 2-3 per week and we saw them on average once a week.
 My parents are extremely proud of me and our entire family but they really don’t get the “blogger thing”.
 They understand that I work but they really don’t fully understand exactly what I do.
 Believe me, its hard for a lot of my friends to understand it too.